ajcvickers/ajcvickers.github.io/_posts/2011-03-31-configuring-database-initializers-in-a-config-file.md

 <h3>CreateDatabaseIfNotExists</h3>
 This is the default initializer for Code First development.
 It checks if the database referred to by your connection exists and creates it if it does not.
 If the database exists and contains an EdmMetadata table, then a check is made to determine if the model hash contained in this table matches the current model hash.
 If this check fails then an exception is thrown letting you know that you probably need to update your database to match the model.
 <h3>DropCreateDatabaseIfModelChanges</h3>
-This initializer works in basically the same way as CreateDatabaseIfNotExists except that it requires that the EdmMetadata table exists and if the model hashes don’t match then the database is automatically dropped, recreated, and re-seeded.
+This initializer works in basically the same way as CreateDatabaseIfNotExists except that it requires that the EdmMetadata table exists and if the model hashes don't match then the database is automatically dropped, recreated, and re-seeded.
 This is initializer is likely to become much less used when full database migration support is added to Code First.
 <h3>DropCreateDatabaseAlways</h3>
 This initializer drops the database if it exists and always creates a new one the first time that the context is used in the app-domain.
 This can be useful to ensure that your app or tests always start with a known state.
 Note that the database is not recreated each time that your context is used, but rather only the first time that the context is used in the app-domain.
 <h2>Custom initializers</h2>